DanteTheDevil/TouchTheSun/readme.md

 ## Contribution guide

-Contribution is a valuable part of any project, becouse a lot of people have a lot of unique ideas and skills, that may help it to become much better.
-So, feel free to contribute - [check our guide](https://github.com/DanteTheDevil/TouchTheSun/blob/master/CONTRIBUTING.md)
+Contribution is a valuable part of any project, becouse a lot of people have unique ideas and good skills, that may help project to become much better.
+So, feel free to contribute - [check our guide](https://github.com/DanteTheDevil/TouchTheSun/blob/master/CONTRIBUTING.md).